adam-bouafia/Gas-Monitoring-System/README.md

-Gas Monitoring System - IoT Project with Node-RED , InfluxDB and Telegram-Bot
+Gas Monitoring System - IoT Project with Node-RED , InfluxDB and Telegram-Bot using MAPE-K Architecture

 Overview
 This repository contains the necessary files for setting up an IoT project using Node-RED and InfluxDB.
 The project is designed for real-time data processing and visualization, and includes integration with a Telegram bot for notifications.